cs-fullstack-master/csharp_fullday_3b/README.md

 # csharp_fullday_3

+## Complete Phases
+1: Due at 10:30a, Get the server up and running using Postgres

+2: Due at 12:45pm, See all recipes, add a recipe, and detailed recipe pages working (excluding the ingredient and instruction lists)

+3: Due at 2:30pm, Edit and delete pages working.

+4: Due at 4:00pm, Figure out lists and CSS

 ## Create a recipe app

 Create a recipe site using a Postgres database.
 Each recipe should show up on the home page and allow the user to add a recipe or see the details of a recipe.
 Each recipe should have the following attributes in the database: